-The balancing problem was also extensively investigated in the last decades for various applications involving allocations of resources [30].
-Prime examples include task balancing between many machines [31], item distribution over several locations [32], bandwidth allocation in communication channels [30] or within switches and routers [33], and hash-based data structures [34].
+In Section I, we surveyed the relevant work related to Bloom Filters, we now survey the relevant work related to the classic balancing problems, which were extensively investigated in the last decades for various applications involving allocations of resources [14].
+Prime examples are task balancing between many machines [15], [16], item distribution over several locations [17], bandwidth allocation in communication channels [14] or within switches and routers [18], and hash-based data structures [19].